MitchiLaser/p1255/Readme.md

 ### GUI

 The GUI can be started in various modes by the command line.
-By default, the software can be started after installing system-wide or in a Virtual Environment via the command `peak-view`.
+By default, the software can be started after installing system-wide or in a Virtual Environment (venv) via the command `peak-view`.

-It starts with a free input field for the IPv4 address and the port of the oscilloscope in the network.
+On start the input field for the IPv4 address is empty, as well as the network port, which is set to the default value of 3000.

 *Fig. 1*: Start Screen of the GUI.
                     ![Figure 1](docs/Start_screen.png)